nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding a new member to the team: `add member`

-You have made up mind on choosing that people that you want to work with for your group projects, and now you want to add them to your team.
+You have made up your mind on choosing that people that you want to work with for your group projects, and now you want to add them to your team.
 First, identify the index number of your classmate in the [persons section](#persons-section).
-If you are not able to see their name on the list, refer to [find person command](#finding-a-person-find-person) on how to find your classmate.
-Then, simply key in `add member <INDEX>` and they are finally added to your team.
-Viola, you can finally begin to work on some exciting software engineering projects with them!
+Then, simply key in `add member <INDEX>` and they are added to your team.
+You can finally begin to work on some exciting software engineering projects with them!

+If you are not able to see their name in the list of persons, refer to [find person command](#finding-a-person-find-person) on how to find a person.

 The `add member` command allows you to add a new team member in your currently selected team.
 The new member is added to the member list in the [current team section](#current-team-section) as seen in the image below.

-Unsure of what team you are currently on?
+Unsure of which team you are currently on?
 Please refer to the [current team section](#current-team-section)

 Here, let us take a quick walk-through on how to add a person.

 Let us try to add a new person called Alex Yeoh to our team.
-Identify the index number of `Alex Yeoh` in the application(1 in the image below).
+Identify the index number of `Alex Yeoh` in the application (1 in the image below).
 Enter the command

 `add member 1`